Tree of life: Turkic

-In the sacred books of Hinduism (Sanātana Dharma), Puranas mention a divine tree Kalpavriksha.
-This divine tree is guarded by Gandharvas in the garden of Amaravati city under the control of Indra, King of gods.
-In one story, for a very long time, gods and demi-gods who are believed to be fathered by Kashyapa Prajapati and have different mothers.
-After a long time frequent battles between the two half-brother clans, both groups decided to churn the milky ocean to obtain Amrutham and share equally.
-During the churning, along with many other mythical items emerged the Kalpavruksham.
-It is gold in colour.
-It has mesmerizing aura.
-It can be pleased with chanting and offers.
-When it is pleased, it grants every wish.

-Nonetheless Hindu tradition holds that there are five separate kalpavrikshas and each of them grant different types of wishes.
-Accordingly these trees also appear in the beliefs of Jainism.

 Baháʼí Faith

 The concept of the tree of life appears in the writings of the Baháʼí Faith, where it can refer to the Manifestation of God, a great teacher who appears to humanity from age to age.
 An example of this can be found in the Hidden Words of Bahá'u'lláh:

 Also, in the Tablet of Ahmad of Bahá'u'lláh: "Verily He is the Tree of Life, that bringeth forth the fruits of God, the Exalted, the Powerful, the Great".

 Bahá'u'lláh refers to his male descendants as branches (ﺍﻏﺼﺎﻥ ʾaghṣān) and calls women leaves.

 A distinction has been made between the tree of life and the tree of the knowledge of good and evil.
 The latter represents the physical world with its opposites, such as good and evil and light and dark.
 In a different context from the one above, the tree of life represents the spiritual realm, where this duality does not exist.